soto-nicole/sem-coursework/use-cases/use-case-7.md

-# USE CASE: 7 Produce a Report on the Population of People who live within and outwith Cities in a given area
+# USE CASE: 7 Produce a Report on the Population of all Cities in the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an Advertising Designer, I want to produce a report on the total population of the people living within and outwith cities in a given area so that I can create the most suitable advertisements, tailor-made to appeal to those living in the intended area.
+As a Finance manager, I want to produce a report on the population of all the cities in the world so that I can identify the highest and lowest populated cities in that area, identifying where the most and least profit may be made based on potential customer count.

 ### Scope